Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I've started using wash cloths for napkins.
 They aren't fancy but work great and are easy to wash.
-I got 18 for $4 at WalMart and they come in a lot of different colors.

 I 'recycled' some of my husband's dress work shirts by taking off the sleeves, collars, pockets, buttons, etc., cutting up the bigger flat pieces into smaller rectangles, and binding the edges.
 They now serve a number of purposes - as everyday-napkins for us to use, sink dishcloths, and counter cloths when we butter toast, pour coffee in the morning, make sandwiches (virtually anything that makes a bit of a mess on the counter); and I also dampen one and lay it out flat under my cutting board so it doesn't slide around while I use it.

 They just go in with the towel load, dry quickly, and no big deal when I throw one away.
 Just make sure to let them dry out before putting them in the laundry basket.

 I am about to make more from a bedsheet.